JeeWeetje/iot-workshop/Azure.md

 # Handling The Things Network telemetry in Azure

 This is an example of how uplink messages from The Things Network can be handled in Azure.
-In this workshop you will pass telemetry to Azure Stream Analytics and Azure Functions.
-To connect Azure Stream Analytics with Azure Functions, you will add an Azure Event Hub too.
+In this workshop we will pass telemetry of your device to Azure Functions.
+To connect to Azure Functions, you will add an Azure Stream Analytics job and Azure Event Hub too.

-*Note: This workshop has an open end.
+*Note: This workshop has an open ending.
 It provides a solid solution on how to handled telemetry programmatically in Azure.
 From there on it's up to you to add more Azure services.*

 ### Prerequisites